Surgical Abortion Care

 Take them exactly as instructed.

-Most women can return to normal activities in 1 to 2 days after the procedure.
+Most people can return to normal activities 1 to 2 days after an abortion.

-Your health professional will give you information about what to expect after an abortion.
+Your doctor will give you information about what to expect after an abortion.
 Normal symptoms that most often occur include:

 • Irregular bleeding or spotting for as long as the first few weeks.